 After using my steamer around the house for spring cleaning this week, I was impressed with how much cleaning I can get done with this product alone.
 Not to mention how much quicker I was able to clean.

-Starting first in the kitchen, I wanted to give my backsplash a thorough cleaning.
+I wanted to give my backsplash a thorough cleaning.
 I can’t believe how quickly grease accumulates in that area.
 Usually I scrub it with a mildly abrasive bleach cleaner and follow that up by wiping with done with a sponge and water.

-Next, I moved to the stove top.
+Next, I moved to steam cleaning the stove top.
 Using the steamer’s jet nozzle, I blasted the grates and used a soft brush to wipe away any loosened particles.
 This was the quickest I’ve ever gotten the stovetop clean.

-In the sink area, I used the same nozzle and soft brush to clean the gunk that inevitably builds up around the base of the faucet.
+In the sink area, I used the same nozzle and soft brush to steam clean the gunk that inevitably builds up around the base of the kitchen faucet.
 This was much quicker and easier to than scrubbing away at it!

 At this point I realized that using the steamer is great, because I hadn’t needed any other cleaning products for these areas.
 Fewer products, less money spent and of course, less chemicals.